Mostly nonuniformly sectional expanding systems: Introduction and statement of results

-Using the same techniques from Mi, Cao, and Yang~\cite{CMY2017}, we may replace the domination condition by H\"older continuity of the splitting over $\Lambda$, keeping the conclusion of Theorem~\ref{mthm:SRB}.
+Using the same techniques from Mi, Cao and Yang~\cite{CMY2017}, we may replace the domination condition by H\"older continuity of the splitting over $\Lambda$, keeping the conclusion of Theorem~\ref{mthm:hdASH}.

-Recently, Cao-Mi-Zou~\cite{caomizou} propose a method to construct Pesin unstable manifolds for hyperbolic measures admiting a continuous splitting of the tangent bundle, so it should be possible to replace the domination condition by only continuity of the splitting, and still keep the conclusion of Theorem~\ref{mthm:SRB}.
+Recently, Cao, Mi and Zou~\cite{caomizou} propose a method to construct Pesin unstable manifolds for hyperbolic measures admiting a continuous splitting of the tangent bundle, so it should be possible to replace the domination condition by only continuity of the splitting, and still keep the conclusion of Theorem~\ref{mthm:hdASH}.

+Items (A)-(B) of Theorem~\ref{mthm:hdASH}, restricted to $C^\infty$ diffeomorphisms, together with recent results from Burguet and Ovadia~\cite{BOvadia}, show that the existence of physical/SRB measures should only depend on positive Lyapunov exponents and not on slow recurrence.